304 North Cardinal St.

 Zydrunas is a Lithuanian Powerlifter who has won the Arnold Strongman Classic seven times.

 He’s won the World’s Strongest Man three times and came second three times too.

 He has carried out a raw squat of 880 lbs. and a 900 lbs. deadlift too!

-There is no doubt that he’s the strongest man alive today and at 400 lbs. he probably doesn’t need our guide to bulking for beginners!
+There is no doubt that he’s the strongest man alive today!

 That’s because the world’s strongest man, ever, is likely to be the best trained and nothing can match today’s strength training regimes.

-So, if you’d like to get a head start on your own strength training to compete with Zydrunas, check out our strength training guide.
+So, if you’d like to get a head start on your own strength training to compete with Zydrunas, check out our guide to strength training here.